annafurtado/pt_defmod_dore/README.md

 # Definition Modelling in Portuguese and English: a comparison between models and settings
 ### Scripts and resources used for DM

-This is the repository for the Definition Modelling in Portuguese and English: a comparison between models and settings carried out in the framework of the European Masters in Technology for Translation and Interpreting (EM-TTI).
+This is the repository for the master thesis Definition Modelling in Portuguese and English: a comparison between models and settings carried out in the framework of the European Masters in Technology for Translation and Interpreting (EM-TTI).

 ### Contents of this repository